SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 <img style="margin: auto" src="/assets/midjourney/vary.jpg"/>

 Choose one of the four images that it gave you back and iterate!
-Clicking iterate in the bottom right hand ‘Creation Actions’ menu will give you four more images (hopefully closer to what’s in your third eye)
+Clicking iterate in the bottom right hand ‘Creation Actions’ menu will give you four resulting options.

-Midjourney will give you four resulting options.

-Use upscale when you’re happy with what you want, and want higher resolution
+Use upscale when you’re happy with what you want, and want a higher resolution.

 ![Upscale](/assets/midjourney/upscale.jpg)